Velika avlija bb

 The collection at the War Childhood Museum is comprised of items that tell interesting and touching stories of how children grew up during the war that shook Bosnia and Herzegovina from 1992 to 1996.
+The War Childhood Museum was awarded one of the most prestigious awards in the museum world – the Council of Europe Museum Prize 2018.

 The museum’s current collection is made up of items that began to be collected in 2010 and were used by Jasminka Halilović when writing her book, Childhood During War: Sarajevo 1992-1995, which was published in 2013.